Zplusdragon/PLIP/README.md

 |            |-- test
 |            |-- train
 |       |-- ICFG_PEDES.json
+|
+|   |-- <SYNTH-PEDES>/
+|       |-- Part1
+|       |-- ...
+|       |-- Part11
+|       |-- synthpedes_dataset.json
 ```

+### Zero-shot Inference
+Our pre-trained model can directly be transfered to downstream tasks, especially text-based Re-ID.

-Run the python file and generate train/test/valid json files respectively.
+1. Run the python file and generate train/test/valid json files respectively.
 ```
 python dataset_split.py
 ```

-### Zero-shot Inference
-Our pre-trained model can directly be transfered to text-based Re-ID, you can evaluate by running:
+2. Then you can evaluate by running:
 ```
 python zs_inference.py
 ```

+### Fine-tuning Inference
+Almost all existing downstream person-centric methods can be improved through replacing the backbone with our pre-trained model.
+Taking CMPM/C as example, the fine-tuning code will be released soon.

+### Evaluate on Other Tasks
+The evaluation code will be released soon.

 ## Reference
 If you use PLIP in your research, please cite it by the following BibTeX entry: